 Assessing movement patterns and finding the weak points are important to full recovery.

-IF your elbow hurts when golfing, it is important to get proper coaching.
+If your elbow hurts when golfing, it is important to get proper coaching.

 Finding the movement that is causing the pain becomes the most important part with regards to recovery.